entropicalabs/entropica_qaoa/PackageOutline.md

 When you ask "what do we use for the graphs", are you referring to visualisation tools?
 For that, there is networkx.

+JL:
+---
+Looking at the description of networkx it looks, like that is exactly what we need.
+It can use anything as nodes, so especially also QubitPlaceholders.
 """

 def qaoa_hamiltonian_from_graph(graph) -> PauliSum: